zelbaz946/precourse1/GitHub.md

 Git is like Apple's time machine - it saves older versions of your work (even after you can no longer press undo) - but unlike Time machine that does this automatically, with Git, you have to tell it when you're ready to save a version for posterity - we use `git add` and `git commit` for this.

-Github is a place online that you can 'push' up all your old versions so your friends and team mates (and the Codesmith team) can see them
+GitHub is a place online that you can 'push' up all your old versions so your friends and team mates (and the Codesmith team) can see them

 That means you need to `git add` and `git commit` then `git push` your progress (whenever you feel you're proud of the number of sections you've checked off)